ahmed-kareem/kuyua-tree-cover-loss/README.md

 ### open the project in the browser
-now you can access the APIs directly on this url > http://localhost:3000/api and the forntend porject will be up and running on this url > http:localhost:4000
+now you can access the APIs directly on this url > http://localhost:3000/api the api that is responsible for calculating tree cover loss > http://localhost:3000/api/tree-cover-loss?latlng=65.14,17.25

+and the forntend porject will be up and running on this url > http:localhost:4000